CruzerBlade9369/LocoOwnership/README.md

 - Owned locomotives don't despawn and won't contribute to your fee count.
 - Sell locomotives when you don't want them anymore.

-Locomotive prices are based on their license price, with purchase set at twice the license price and sell set at half license price.
-DE2 specifically has an artificial license price of $10000 as its actual license price is $0.
+Locomotive purchase price is based on listed price in the locomotive catalog, and selling price is set at 75% purchase price with deductions based on locomotive wear.
+Optionally, purchase and selling price calculation can be switched to use a simpler, more tiered system.

 Some conditions you have to fulfill to be able to purchase a locomotive:
 - Sufficient funds (duh).